bdcannon/RFID_Deadbolt_Opener/README.txt

 for the MCU and the servo.
 Also, I will write code for some Arduino variants if you don't want to spend the extra time building the microcontroller and such.

+//////////////////////////////
+// Notes on Code
+//////////////////////////////
+I would not recommend using the code provided just yet.
+It is pretty crappy implementation and is only usable if in a Atmel Studio project for the AVR (which is actually quite nice).
+Along with creating code for the Arduino, I will most likely rewrite the code using AVR GCC toolchain.
+Even though Atmel Studio already uses that tool chain, I'd feel more comfortable if I used it not from Atmel.

 /////////////////////
 // To Do's
 /////////////////////